 A good glass of wine and traditional Thanksgiving meals go hand-in-hand.
-Thankfully, there are plenty of options to suit virtually every palate when it comes to partnering our favorite wines with turkey.
+Thankfully, there are plenty of options to suit virtually every palate when it comes to partnering with our favorite wines with turkey.

-For red wine enthusiasts, Pinot Noir is an all time favorite and for good reason.
+For red wine enthusiasts, Pinot Noir is an all-time favorite and for good reason.
 Its low tannin content allows it to meld well with both turkey meat and seasonal sides.

 White wine lovers can't go wrong with either a Riesling or a Sauvignon Blanc.
 The herby, earthy qualities found in many Sauvignon Blancs make a perfect complement to the herb-filled stuffing and well seasoned mashed potatoes.

 The Thanksgiving feast is also perfect for beer.
 The meal has every flavor imaginable so when you think of pairing a beer with turkey or any other bird, it's also necessary to think of all of those other dishes that are likely to accompany it.
 The beer you choose should be complex but not so much that it overpowers all of those flavors.